kamijoseph/kamijoseph/README.md

 🎯 Philosophy: sighs...............nothing changes if nothing changes, right?  i forgot what i  was to say pal. anyways watch me grow wings, oh i remember i am cracked, locked in and a hardworker. but i value freedom too much

-THIS  WAS  NOT  WRITTEN  WITH  AN  LLM  BRAH

 ## Skills & Tools